 Please do not send your child to camp with a lunch box or cooler.
 These items are too large to be accommodated by our refrigerators, and they have a tendency to get lost.
 We are not responsible for items that are lost or damaged.

 Camps ‘R’ Us provides an unlimited supply of flavored and unflavored drinks throughout the camp day.
 Drink stations are set up in various locations on campus, and each group has scheduled drink breaks.
 Our drinks are a low-sugar blend, infused with vitamins and minerals to keep our campers well hydrated throughout the day.
-Campers receive a reusable stainless steel water bottle that may be refilled throughout the day.
+Campers receive a reusable water bottle that may be refilled throughout the day.

 Campers also receive a snack every day at Wind-Down.
 Snacks are prepackaged FritoLay brand snacks.